ngParty/ng-metadata/docs/recipes/provider.md

 # Provider

-Provider is just pure `ES6 class` registered with`angular.provider` which has `$get` method, which returns new instance of service class.
+Provider is just pure `ES2015 class` registered with `angular.provider` which has `$get` method, which returns new instance of service class.

 > NOTE: you should use providers sparingly, because they don't exist in angular 2
+> It is highly recommended to not use this Angular 1 obscure API construct because you have to use angular.module and deprecated provide to make it work

+If you need to configure things, prefer creating configProvider functions, to set things up

 **ES5**